r-pufky/docs/source/operating-systems/windows/10/20H2/settings/privacy/background-apps.rst

 Leave background service **enabled**, but **disable** all apps.
 This will prevent the start menu search from breaking.

-See :ref:`w10-determining-app-list` to generate a list of apps for more fine grained control of app access.
+See :ref:`wbase-determining-app-list` to generate a list of apps for more fine grained control of app access.

 .. important::
   If start menu searches start to fail, it is because background apps service has been disabled.
-See :ref:`w10-background-apps`.
+See :ref:`wbase-specific-windows-fixes-background-apps`.

 Let apps run in the background
 ******************************